M-Files/VAF.Extensions.Community/MFiles.VAF.Extensions/Readme.md

 ## ConfigurableVaultApplicationBase<T>

 This base class should be used for vault applications that use the VAF Extensions library.
-This base class implements various functionality such as generating dashboards for your task processors and background operations:
+This base class implements various functionality such as generating dashboards for your task processors and background operations, and implementing the [logging framework](https://development.m-files.com/Frameworks/Logging/):

 ![An image showing a VAF dashboard with a list of background operations and their current status](sample-dashboard.png)